 Mexican black beans are a perfect side dish for any Mexican, Jamaican or Latin American meal.
 They pair well with tacos, enchiladas, Carne Asada and burritos.
 They are simple to make and bring added flavors and texture to the table.
-Bonus–they are full of nutrition!
-A staple in many countries, but often and sadly absent from our dinner tables, the humble bean is full of fiber, iron, protein and even calcium!
-Black beans have become increasingly popular in restaurants over the past several years.
-That is because they are authentic to most Latin-American and Jamaican cuisines.
-They are easy to make, inexpensive and extremely healthy.
-Served alongside some Cilantro Lime Rice Pilaf–Oh.
-So.
-Good!
+Bonus: they are full of nutrition!

-This recipe calls for a can of black beans to be mixed with sautรฉed onions and spices.
+This recipe calls for a can of black beans to be mixed with sautéed onions and spices.
 These beans taste like a secret recipe from your favorite restaurant.
-Double the recipe and invite friends for a fiesta thatโs packed with delicious flavor!
+Double the recipe and invite friends for a fiesta that’s packed with delicious flavor!

 Can the beans be smashed like refried beans?